 Part of the Boo tradition is to include the Boo poem and a ghost to be hung on the door.
 To make Booing a little more fun, I decided to design a cute Boo sign and poem.

 To download your free Boo poem and Boo sign, click on the image below.
 That will bring up a PDF that you can print.
-Both images are 8×10.
+Both of the images are sized to fit on an 8.5 x 11 sheet of paper.